 Facilities

 Robinson Hall for the Performing Arts is home to the Departments of Theatre, Music, and Dance at UNC Charlotte.
-Opening in November 2004, the facility is the university's premier performing arts venue and a pre-professional training ground for students.
+Opening in November 2004, the facility is the university’s premier performing arts venue and a pre-professional training ground for students.
 Throughout the academic year, student productions and guest artist performances offer audiences a variety of arts experiences across all three performance disciplines.
-For a detailed campus map of UNC Charlotte, please visit this link.
+Click here for a detailed campus map of UNC Charlotte.

 Robinson Hall also features a 120-seat multimedia lecture classroom, a fully equipped design lab, specialized studios, and shops for dance, design, computing, costuming, and scenic production, in addition to other state-of-the-art classroom and instructional spaces.